mbreaux2023/UnityLootGenerator/UnityLootGenerator/WrittenResponse.md

 Describes in general what the identified procedure does and how it contributes to the overall functionality of the program.

 Given a game object, new sprite is passed in and turns off all shoe sprites.
 Then after that, a random shoe is generated from the JordanShoes list and that shoe is set active.
 When the user clicks this button, the method gets called.
+This Contributes to my functionality because it is used every time the user clicks the button.

 ### 3c iv.